All About TRT (Testosterone Replacement Therapy)

 People who ask this question do not know what the acronym TRT stands for, it stands for Testosterone Replacement Therapy.
 You can’t go to your pharmacist and ask for a vial of TRT, its not a product, its a therapy.
 TRT doesn’t stand for Testosterone Enhancement Therapy nor does it stand for Testosterone Megadose Therapy.
 All TRT does is put the levels of testosterone back into the normal range and keeps it there on a daily basis.
 TRT does not flood the system with rage causing testosterone which causes the testes to shut down either, just a trickle to bring levels up to normal.
 It is instructive to compare TRT to the steroids which bodybuilders use for muscle building.
 The illegal injectable and oral steroids used for muscle building spike testosterone levels to tens or hundreds of times their normal levels, exactly what shortcut seeking bodybuilders want.
 The hormonal system is smart though so when the body senses this flood of testosterone, it shuts down production … all the way.
 Shrinking testes and complete testicular shutdown is one of the common and very serious problems caused by steroid usage because when these people go off their cycle, their testosterone levels plummet.

 So back to TRT, can’t that be used for muscle building?
 Well, you can abuse anything but then its no longer TRT, its just illegal drug usage.
 It’s no longer “Replacement Therapy” if you are intentionally spiking your testosterone level out of the normal range.
 I suppose you could fill your bathtub up with a years supply of TRT medication and wallow in it every day like a pig and you could probably get the 10X to 100X testosterone levels like the pros bodybuilders use and gain muscle.
 But that is steroid use, not TRT, and the signs of its abuse would be exactly the same as for all other steroid use with the most accurate indicator being rapid muscle gain.
 Will legitimate TRT cause you to gain muscle?
-I would say no. With TRT you cannot gain muscle but you could re-gain previously lost muscle.
+It depends on the situation.
+If you have never lifted and start TRT with a good lifting program – sure, you will gain muscle.
+If you are an intermediate lifter diagnosed with hypogonadism and get put on TRT by your doctor, sure, you will continue to make muscular gains.
+If you are an over 40 advanced lifter whose gains have stagnated and get put on TRT by your doctor, then no, you will not gain.
+You will be lucky if it halts your strength/mass decline.
+With TRT you could re-gain previously lost muscle caused by the hypogonadism.
 If a patient lost a lot of muscle mass because of testosterone production problems, then was prescribed TRT, my guess is that they would regain their previous muscle mass but no more.
 If the person starting TRT is a middle aged man who has never worked out their entire life because of the depression caused by very low testosterone, of course they are going to gain muscle.
 They will get their newbie gains and build up until they have a normal amount of muscle mass for someone this age who works out, no more.
+So, will TRT make you gain muscle?
+Its a very complicated question and the answer depends on the precise circumstances.
+One thing is for certain though, it will NOT make you huge – it will give you normal gain potential.

 Question 3 – Should I do TRT?